benduong2001/nyc_traffic_flask/README.md

 # NYC Traffic Prediction
 * This project builds a Flask App with leaflet.js to make predictions of NYC Traffic using machine learning.
 * Sister Project: https://github.com/benduong2001/ArcGIS_Project_nyc_traffic
+*

-### Set-up
+### Setup

-Get conda environment and install as follows (or use the requirements.txt)
+Get the conda environment up and running and run as follows
 ```
 conda create --name geoenv
 conda activate geoenv